telekom-mms/sectpmctl/README.md

 The 'mmstpm2 install' command will print out the recovery key.
 It is highly recommended to store this key in a safe location.
 Without this key you can loose all your data when the TPM breaks or when accessing your hard disk in another machine.
 You have been warned!

-After a reboot the LUKS partition should decrypt automatically the the installation is complete.
+After a reboot the LUKS partition should decrypt automatically and the installation is complete.

 You can then do some boot loader configuration by editing '/etc/sectpmctl/boot.conf'.
 Remember to update the boot loader afterwards by executing